R-Scibor/Bajabongo-Engine/docs/tech_debt.md

         Wymaga ponownego inicjowania wszystkich zasobów przy każdym wejściu do gry.

+Section: Assets & Loading

+Issue: Hardcoded Map Loader
+    Status: Temporary Hack (Phase 5C - Map Milestone)
+    Description: The current `MapLoader` class (`src/engine/assets/MapLoader.cpp`) is a temporary solution designed to load a specific `map.json` (Tiled export) for the milestone.
+It contains hardcoded scaling factors (4.0f) and relies on specific layer names ("Collision", "Image Layer 1") and resource IDs ("map_sprite").
+    Limitations:
+        - Does not support generic Tiled map loading (multiple layers, tilesets, object types).
+        - Scaling is hardcoded in C++ instead of being data-driven or handled by the camera/viewport.
+        - Does not integrate with a proper Level/Scene management system.
+    Target Solution: Implement a robust Level Loader that can parse generic Tiled JSON exports, handle multiple layers, tilesets, and object properties dynamically.
+It should integrate with the resource manager to load required textures on demand.
     Rozwiązanie docelowe: System Zarządzania Scenami z obsługą tagów DontDestroyOnLoad lub pełna serializacja stanu gracza do pliku przed przeładowaniem sceny.